crcn/tandem-old/README.md

 #### Future

 Eventually, I hope to build Tandem into a platform that enables developers to do most (or even all) of their UI development visually (as I think it should be).
-There isn't an ecosystem yet to support this, but there is a possibility to have a hibridization of web frameworks that are designed to be used visually for editors such as Tandem, that can also be written by hand.
+There isn't an ecosystem yet to support this, but there is a possibility to have a hibridization of web frameworks that are designed to be coded visually by editors such as Tandem, and that can also be written by hand.
 To support this idea, I plan to continue developing Tandem in Tandem until the entire application UI is re-built with components that are created in the application itself.